SharePoint hybrid sites and search

 What is redirection?

-For example, in a non-hybrid environment, when a user clicks OneDrive on a SharePoint Server site, they are taken to their SharePoint Server OneDrive for Business location.
-With hybrid OneDrive for Business, when a user clicks OneDrive, they are taken to OneDrive for Business in Office 365.
+For example, in a non-hybrid environment, when a user selects OneDrive on a SharePoint Server site, they are taken to their SharePoint Server OneDrive location.
+With hybrid OneDrive, when a user selects OneDrive, they are taken to OneDrive.

-Hybrid OneDrive for Business, hybrid site following, and hybrid profiles all use redirection to send users from on-premises SharePoint Server to the equivalent service in Office 365.
+Hybrid OneDrive, hybrid site following, and hybrid profiles all use redirection to send users from on-premises SharePoint Server to the equivalent service in Microsoft 365.
 The on-premises SharePoint Server services continue to function in the background and are accessible by users if they've bookmarked the URL.

-When redirection is used, existing data in SharePoint Server is not automatically migrated to the equivalent Office 365 service.
-Documents in OneDrive for Business and user profile information have to be manually migrated for each user, and SharePoint Server followed sites will have to be re-followed.
+When redirection is used, existing data in SharePoint Server is not automatically migrated to the equivalent Microsoft 365 service.
+Documents in OneDrive and user profile information have to be manually migrated for each user, and SharePoint Server followed sites will have to be re-followed.

 Several hybrid features are bundled together to help ease deployment.
 The two feature bundles are: